timescale/docs/about/release-notes/index.md

 most recent release notes on this page, and cut and paste the older release notes to the `past-releases` page.

-## Timescale&nbsp;<RELEASE_NUMBER> on <DATE>
+## TimescaleDB&nbsp;<RELEASE_NUMBER> on <DATE>

-These release notes are for the release of Timescale&nbsp;<RELEASE_NUMBER> on
+These release notes are for the release of TimescaleDB&nbsp;<RELEASE_NUMBER> on
 <DATE>.
-(For example: "Timescale&nbsp;2.10.0 on 2021-02-21")
+(For example: "TimescaleDB&nbsp;2.10.0 on 2021-02-21")

 Pick the most appropriate:

 <highlight type="warning">
 This release contains important security updates, along with new features and bug fixes since the last release.
 It is considered high priority for upgrading.
-Upgrade your Timescale installation immediately.
+Upgrade your TimescaleDB installation immediately.
 </highlight>

 <highlight type="important">
 This release contains new features and bug fixes since the last release.
 It is considered moderate priority for upgrading.
-Upgrade your Timescale installation as soon as possible.
+Upgrade your TimescaleDB installation as soon as possible.
 </highlight>

 <highlight type="note">
 This release contains bug fixes since the last release.
 It is considered low priority for upgrading.
-Upgrade your Timescale installation at your next opportunity.
+Upgrade your TimescaleDB installation at your next opportunity.
 </highlight>